wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 Will throw a DOM security error if called without chrome privileges in
 non-debug builds.
 Available to all callers in debug builds.

-@param aListener listener that receives information about the CC graph
-                 (see @mozilla.org/cycle-collector-logger;1 for a logger
-                  component)
-@param aExtraForgetSkippableCalls indicates how many times
-                                  nsCycleCollector_forgetSkippable will
-                                  be called before running cycle collection.
-                                  -1 prevents the default
-                                  nsCycleCollector_forgetSkippable call
-                                  which happens after garbage collection.

 #### Parameters ####